tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 show on the `CTC Outputs` window and by 800 iterations green lines appear on the `LSTMForward` window where there are spaces in the image.

-By 600 iterations, there are noticeable non-space bumps in the `CTC Outputs.` Note that the `CTC Targets,` which started at all the same height are now varied in height because of the definite output for spaces.
+By 600 iterations, there are noticeable non-space bumps in the `CTC Outputs`.
+Note that the `CTC Targets`, which started at all the same height are now varied in height because of the definite output for spaces.
 At the same time, the characters and positioning of the green lines in the `LSTMTraining` window are not as accurate as they once were, because the partial output from the network